MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-templates.md

 If you see errors during `azd up`, try the following steps:

 - Run `azd down` to remove any resources that may have been created.
-Alternatively, you can delete the resource group that was created in the Azure Portal.
+Alternatively, you can delete the resource group that was created in the Azure portal.
 - Delete the *azdtest* folder on your local computer.
-- In the Azure Portal, search for Key Vaults.
+- In the Azure portal, search for Key Vaults.
 Select to *Manage deleted vaults*, choose your subscription, select all key vaults that contain the name *azdtest* or whatever you named your environment, and select *Purge*.
 - Retry the steps in this quickstart again.
 This time when prompted, choose a simpler name for your environment.
 Try a short name, lower-case letters, no numbers, no upper-case letters, no special characters.
 - When retrying the quickstart steps, choose a different location.